manGoweb/mango-cli/docs/config.md

 * `images` - image resources.
 Images are minified in dist build, but just copied in dev mode.
 * `static` - static resources.
 Static files are copied to dist folder.
 * `templates` - templates.
 Static HTML files or Jade templates.
-* `watch` - additional files to watch resulting in browser reload

 ## Dependecies